roberts/support/README.md

 ### Overriding the Auth Provider Model

-By default, the traits resolve the related user model from `config('auth.providers.users.model')`.
+By default, the creator & updater traits resolve the related user model from `config('auth.providers.users.model')`.
 If your application uses a different provider or model, ensure the config points to your user class.
 For example, in `config/auth.php`:

 ```php